felipekunzler/saphelp-table-of-contents/README.md

 # SAP Help Complete Table of Contents

-Gathers the ToC from all pages of a given SAP product and version, allowing you to easily nagivate through the complete table of contents by expanding and collapsing its items.
+Gathers the ToC from all pages of a given SAP product and version, allowing you to easily navigate through the complete table of contents by expanding and collapsing its items.
 Hit `Expand all` and quickly search for any page using `Ctrl+F`.

 ![](https://user-images.githubusercontent.com/9336586/61579180-493e7a80-aad8-11e9-8266-542eb7bd490e.png)